CprimeLearningLabs/terraform-gcp-intro/labs/lab-5.2-Module_Create/lab5.2-creating_a_module.md

 Open the file `lb.tf` in the root module (parent directory).

-Delete the two resources `"aws_lb" "lab"` and `"aws_lb_target_group" "lab"` since those are now in the load-balancer's main.tf file.
+Delete the all the resources since they are now in the load-balancer's main.tf file.

 Add a call to the load balancer module, setting argument values corresponding to the input variables for the load balancer.
 The module source should be "./load-balancer".

 Try writing this on your own first.
-Compare your code to the solution below (or in the vm-cluster.tf file in the solution folder).
+Compare your code to the solution below (or in the database.tf file in the solution folder).

 <details>